Chipped Crown: What To Do, Repair Options & When to See a Dentist

 • Decay is found under the crown

 Modern replacements often use porcelain, zirconia, or transparent crowns for natural-looking results.
+Check the price of teeth crowns before deciding on material.

 4. Night Guard for Grinding